codedx/codedx-kubernetes/README.md

 ## Run Guided Setup

+The guided setup script checks whether your system meets the prerequisites before gathering configuration data with a [series of steps](#guided-setup-steps) to help you specify the setup.ps1 parameters necessary to deploy Code Dx in your Kubernetes environment.

+>Note: You will not have to visit every Guided Setup step because screens are presented based on your selected deployment options.
+For example, opting to use Code Dx with an external database will show steps that request database configuration details and include links to [external database instance provisioning instructions](./setup/core/docs/db).

 To run the guided setup script after cloning the codedx-kubernetes repository, change directory to codedx-kubernetes, and use pwsh to run guided-setup.ps1:

 ```